rokubop/talon-pack/README.md

-# Manifest builder for Talon
+# Manifest Tools for Talon

-Automatically generates a manifest.json for your Talon "package" (folder), discovering what actions, settings, and other features your package contributes and depends on, then resolving dependencies to specific package versions.
+Generate a manifest.json and _version.py for your Talon repo which includes talon dependencies, contributions, versioning, and dependency checking.

-Also includes scripts for generating version actions and installation instructions.
+Also includes a script for generating installation instructions.

 ## Installation